opentargets/genetics-pipe/documentation/ot_genetics_deployment.md

 ### Recipe to create infrastructure

-- [ ] Using the [infrastructure project](https://github.com/opentargets/infrastructure.git) start two VMs: one each
+- [ ] Using the [genetics backend project](https://github.com/opentargets/genetics-backend.git) start two VMs: one each
   for ES and Clickhouse using the helper scripts: `infrastructure/gcp/genetics/create-clickhouse-node.sh` and `infrastructure/gcp/genetics/create-elasticsearch-node.sh`
 - [ ] export variables for the two created VMs:(bind the internal GCP IP address, this assumes you're in a GCP VM yourself.)